$R(5,5)\le 46$: Gluing pairs of pointed graphs

 \begin{proof} This is another explicit calculation.
 If $G$ has a vertex of degree $3$ then the result follows from Lemma \ref{l:R5417deg8} by considering its dual neighbourhood.
 If $G$ has two non-adjacent vertices $\{v_1,v_2\}$ of degree $4$ then the dual neighbourhood of $v_1$ is of type $\cR(5,4,16)$ and has a vertex of degree at most $4$.
 By an explicit calculation there are $2029$ graphs in $\cR(5,4,16)$ with maximum degree at most $7$ and a vertex of degree at most $4$.
 After adding $v_1$ and $4$ more vertices we find that there are $148$ graphs in $\cR(5,5,21)$ with maximum degree at most $7$ and two non-adjacent vertices of degree at most $4$.
 And all of these have a $4$-clique satisfying the condition in the lemma. \end{proof}

-\begin{prop} Given $F \in \cR(5,5,46)$, either $F[E]$ or the dual $\bar{F}[E]$ must contain one of the following: \begin{enumerate} \item A vertex in $E_1$ adjacent to at least $1$ other vertex in $E$. \item A vertex in $E_2$ adjacent to at least $1$ other vertex in $E_2$. \item A vertex in $E_2$ adjacent to at least $5$ other vertices in $E$. \item A vertex in $E_3 \setminus D_3$ adjacent to at least $8$ other vertices in $E$. \item A vertex in $D_3$ adjacent to at least $8$ other vertices in $E \setminus D_3$. \end{enumerate} \end{prop}
+\begin{prop} Given $F \in \cR(5,5,46)$, either $F[E]$ or the complement $\bar{F}[E]$ must contain one of the following: \begin{enumerate} \item Some vertex in $E_1$ adjacent to at least $1$ other vertex in $E$. \item Some vertex in $E_2$ adjacent to at least $1$ other vertex in $E_2$. \item Some vertex in $E_2$ adjacent to at least $5$ other vertices in $E$. \item Some vertex in $E_3 \setminus D_3$ adjacent to at least $8$ other vertices in $E$. \item Some vertex in $D_3$ adjacent to at least $8$ other vertices in $E \setminus D_3$. \end{enumerate} \end{prop}

 \begin{proof} Suppose $F \in \cR(5,5,46)$ has $m_i$ vertices with neighbourhood in $E_i$ and $\bar{m}_i$ vertices with dual neighbourhood in $\bar{E}_i$ for $i=1, 2, 3$.
 Let $\alpha = 5m_1+2m_2+m_3$ and $\beta=5\bar{m}_1+2\bar{m}_2+\bar{m}_3$.
 Then $\excess(E) \geq 46 - \alpha - \beta$, so since $\excess(E) = 0$ we get $\alpha + \beta \geq 46$.